techcareerio/tech-jobs/README.md

-# tech-jobs
+# Tech Jobs

-A list of technology jobs (Software Engineer, Data Scientist, Product Manager).
+This is a list of technology jobs (Software Engineer, Data Scientist, Product Manager).